oasis-tcs/dps/work-products/use-cases/prov-use-v0.1-cn01.md

 There have been some issues with pricing of data coming from the EU recently, and he wants to ensure a complete legal picture is assessed before proceeding with a decision to acquire this dataset.

-### 4.3.21 Intent{#uc3--standards-use--intent}
+### 4.5.21 Intent{#uc3--standards-use--intent}

 Minh reviews the dataset metadata intent, and notices that the data is intended for "AI, Other, Enhancing AI-driven Credit Card Offerings", aligning with his project goals.

-### 4.3.22 Proprietary Data Presence{#uc3--standards-use--proprietary-data-presence}
+### 4.5.22 Proprietary Data Presence{#uc3--standards-use--proprietary-data-presence}

 Minh notes that in the proprietary metadata field, the data supplier has indicated "No" to the presence of copyright, trademark or patent presence, indicating possible exclusivity to his company of whatever AI modeling outcomes may be obtained, which could offer competitive advantages.

-## 4.4 Outcome{#uc3--outcome}
+## 4.6 Outcome{#uc3--outcome}

-Minh's review of the metadata for the "Consumer Spending Patterns 2020-2024" dataset results in advancements in ProForma Financial Services' AI algorithms for customer credit card offerings.
+Minh’s review of the metadata for the "Consumer Spending Patterns 2020-2024" dataset results in advancements in ProForma Financial Services' AI algorithms for customer credit card offerings.
 By not relying on high level descriptions of the dataset offered by the data supplier and instead reviewing the standards and metadata, Minh increased the chances for strategic success.
 He verified the dataset's compliance with the latest data provenance standards, including a review of its versioning, unique identifiers, and comprehensive metadata URLs.
 Minh thus ensured the dataset's integrity and alignment with international regulations.
 His attention to the dataset's lineage, original sources, and the application of Privacy Enhancing Technologies (PETs) helped meet the data privacy requirements set by his company and will mitigate potential legal and reputational risks associated with GDPR and the EU AI Act blunders.

 The detailed metadata, including data origin geography, creation dates, and collection methodologies, provided Minh with the assurance of the dataset's relevance and quality.
 The absence of proprietary data restrictions, coupled with clear licensing terms, positions ProForma to leverage this dataset for creating more personalized and effective customer credit card products.
 Minh's approach to dataset integration will enhance operational efficiencies going forward, ensuring seamless compatibility with the company's existing data architecture and AI systems.

 Overall, Minh's review of the metadata to ensure alignment with requirements mean that ProForma Financial Services can harness AI-driven insights responsibly and innovatively, paving the way for data-driven product enablement and a competitive edge in the financial services sector.

 -------

-# 5 Use Case 4 - Enhancing Global Logistics Efficiency Through AI-driven Tariff Harmonization{#uc4}<a id="uc4"></a>
+# 5 Use Case 4 - Enhancing Global Logistics Efficiency through AI-driven Tariff Harmonization{#uc4}<a id="uc4"></a>

-## 5.1 Persona{#uc4--persona}
+## 5.1 Use case{#uc4--use-case}

-### 5.1.1 Name{#uc4--persona--name}

-Dr. Maya Hicks

-### 5.1.2 Role{#uc4--persona--role}

-Lead Data Scientist

-### 5.1.3 Background{#uc4--persona--background}
+The global nature of Navisphere Logistics, Ltd.'s operations means that the company must navigate a complex web of international tariffs and customs regulations.
+Efficiently managing these tariffs is critical to minimizing delivery times and costs.
+Dr. Hicks and her team are tasked with refining the company’s AI systems to accurately predict tariff costs across different countries and product categories.

+## 5.2 Role{#uc4--role}

-Dr. Hicks holds a Ph.D. in Data Science with a specialization in artificial intelligence and machine learning.
-With over a decade of experience in the logistics industry, she has a keen interest in optimizing supply chain efficiency through innovative technologies.
+Dr. Maya Hicks, Lead Data Scientist with a specialization in artificial intelligence and machine learning and a keen interest in optimizing supply chain efficiency through innovative technologies.
+Her responsibilities are to
-Maya is known for her analytical mindset and her ability to translate complex data insights into actionable business strategies.

-### 5.1.4 Responsibilities{#uc4--persona--responsibilities}

 - Lead the AI research and development team in refining and enhancing the company's AI-driven tariff prediction models.
 - Evaluate datasets for integrity and compliance with corporate policies and standards which reflect international regulations and privacy considerations.
 - Collaborate with procurement and legal colleagues to ensure that the data and AI models are in line with global standards and regulations.
 - Train and optimize AI models to accurately predict tariffs, involving sophisticated algorithms and machine learning techniques.
 - Integrate the refined AI models into Navisphere Logistics' operational systems and conduct extensive testing to ensure accuracy and efficiency.
 - Establish and maintain a feedback loop for continuous monitoring and improvement of the AI models based on real-world application insights.

-- Ensure the responsible use of AI in accordance with Navisphere Logistics' standards and privacy laws, particularly in the handling of sensitive data.
+- Ensure the responsible use of AI in accordance with Navisphere Logistics’ standards and privacy laws, particularly in the handling of sensitive data.
 - Communicate the progress and outcomes of the AI enhancements to stakeholders, including technical teams, management, and commercial clients.
 - Stay updated with the latest developments in AI, machine learning, and international logistics practices to continually drive innovation within the company.

-## 5.2 Use Case{#uc4--use-case}

-The global nature of Navisphere Logistics, Ltd.'s operations means that the company must navigate a complex web of international tariffs and customs regulations.
-Efficiently managing these tariffs is critical to minimizing delivery times and costs.
-Dr. Hicks and her team are tasked with refining the company's AI systems to accurately predict tariff costs across different countries and product categories.

-### 5.2.1 Goals{#uc4--use-case--goals}
+## 5.3 Goals{#uc4--goals}

 - Harmonize global tariff schedules into a unified, AI-friendly format to enhance prediction accuracy.
 - Refine and improve the AI-driven tariff prediction models to minimize cross-border delivery times and costs.
 - Ensure that all collected tariff data meets stringent data provenance standards for integrity and compliance with international regulations.
 - Achieve high accuracy in tariff predictions across different countries and product categories through sophisticated AI algorithms.

-- Streamline customs clearance processes through more precise tariff assessments, benefiting the company's worldwide commercial clientele.
+- Streamline customs clearance processes through more precise tariff assessments, benefiting the company’s worldwide commercial clientele.

-### 5.2.2 Challenges{#uc4--use-case--challenges}
+## 5.4 Challenges{#uc4--challenges}

 - Navigating the complex web of international tariffs and customs regulations, each with its own classification system and rules.
 - Meticulously evaluating the metadata for each dataset to ensure compliance with international standards, including data origin, collection methodology, and privacy considerations.
 - Adapting to constant changes in international tariff regulations, requiring continuous updates to the AI models.
 - Balancing the need for advanced AI capabilities with responsible use of AI, adhering to company standards and international privacy laws.

-- Ensuring that the AI models can be seamlessly integrated into Navisphere Logistics' operational systems without disrupting existing workflows.
+( Ensuring that the AI models can be seamlessly integrated into Navisphere Logistics' operational systems without disrupting existing workflows.

-## 5.3 How the Standards are Used{#uc4--standards-use}
+## 5.5 How the standards are Used{#uc4--standards-use}

 Dr. Hicks leverages the metadata associated with global tariff schedule datasets to ensure the accuracy and reliability of AI-driven tariff prediction models, essential for optimizing logistics operations.
 The metadata, including the data's origin, collection methodology, and privacy considerations, enables her to assess the trustworthiness and relevance of the data for her analyses.
 This approach to metadata evaluation forms the foundation of Maya's ability to build and maintain robust, transparent, and compliant AI systems within Navisphere Logistics, Ltd.

-### 5.3.1 Version Used for Metadata{#uc4--standards-use--version-used-for-metadata}
+### 5.5.1 Version Used for Metadata{#uc4--standards-use--version-used-for-metadata}

 Maya uses this attribute to ensure that the dataset conforms to the latest standards for metadata documentation, which is crucial for compatibility with Navisphere's AI systems.
 She evaluates the metadata schema value "1.4.5" and determines it is backwards compatible with the version Navisphere is using.

-### 5.3.2 Dataset Title / Name{#uc4--standards-use--dataset-title-name}
+### 5.5.2 Dataset Title / Name{#uc4--standards-use--dataset-title-name}

 This metadata helps Maya quickly understand the dataset's focus and relevance to her needs.
 The title she evaluates is "2023 Global Tariff Schedules - Electronics".

-### 5.3.3 Unique Metadata Identifier{#uc4--standards-use--unique-metadata-identifier}
+### 5.5.3 Unique Metadata Identifier{#uc4--standards-use--unique-metadata-identifier}

 Along with the dataset title, Maya uses the unique metadata identifier to uniquely identify and reference datasets without confusion, especially when dealing with multiple sources.
 She uses the "123e4567-e89b-12d3-a456-426614174000" value which she confirms in the company's data procurement system has not previously been considered nor procured by Navisphere.

-### 5.3.4 Metadata Unique URL{#uc4--standards-use--metadata-unique-url}
+### 5.5.4 Metadata Unique URL{#uc4--standards-use--metadata-unique-url}

 This metadata component provides Maya direct access to detailed dataset information for deeper evaluation.
 She uses "https://globaltradedatahub.com/metadata/123e4567-e89b-12d3-a456-426614174000".

-### 5.3.5 Metadata Location for Datasets Feeding the Current Dataset{#uc4--standards-use--metadata-location}
+### 5.5.5 Metadata Location for Datasets Feeding the Current Dataset{#uc4--standards-use--metadata-location}

 Maya relies on this metadata component to trace data lineage and verify the integrity of source data.
 She notes five values, denoting that five different datasets supplied the data contained in the set she is evaluating.